Advate (Octocog Alfa)

 Alcohol & Driving

-Advate is not expected to affect your ability to drive or use machines, but you should be cautious until you know how the medication affects you personally.
+Advate is not expected to impair your ability to drive or operate machinery.
+However, be cautious until you know how it affects you.

 Alcohol